RetroAchievements/docs/docs/guidelines/content/screenshot-guidelines.md

 ![PPSSPP Rendering Resolution setting](/ppsspp-rendering-resolution.png)

-- All other settings can be default.
+- All other settings can generally be default, but note that changing the Texture Filtering to Nearest may help for some games.

 ### RAppleWin